Formal remuneration policy

 - a statement on the remuneration policy applied during the reported financial year; and

-- every significant change to the remuneration policy as compared to the reported financial year.
+- all significant changes to the remuneration policy as compared to the reported financial year.

-Following the implementation of the SRD II, the importance of the remuneration policy will increase significantly.
-Listed companies will have to adopt a formal remuneration policy which complies with certain "hard law" content criteria.
-The remuneration policy will become a separate instrument which is subject to its own set of rules, aside from the rules applicable to the remuneration report.
-Most importantly, the formal remuneration policy will need to be approved by the shareholders' meeting (see below).
-This way the SRD II and the Law of 28 April 2020 will increase the impact that shareholders can have on the remuneration within the company ("say on pay").
+Following the implementation of the SRD II, the importance of the remuneration policy increases significantly.
+As of 2021, listed companies have to adopt a formal remuneration policy which complies with certain "hard law" content criteria.
+The remuneration policy now becomes a separate instrument which is subject to its own set of rules, separate from the rules applicable to the remuneration report.
+Most importantly, the formal remuneration policy needs to be approved by the shareholders' meeting (see below).
+In this way, the SRD II and the Law of 28 April 2020 increase the impact that shareholders can have on the remuneration within the company ("say on pay").

-Scope of application - The remuneration policy will apply to (i) directors (including members of the supervisory board and management board in case of a two-tier structure), (ii) other executives (hence, members of a committee in which the general management of the company is discussed) and (iii) persons entrusted with the daily management (daily managers) of a listed company.
+The remuneration policy applies to (i) directors (including members of the supervisory board and management board in case of a two-tier structure), (ii) other executives (i.e., members of a committee in which the general management of the company is discussed) and (iii) persons entrusted with the daily management of a listed company.

-Content - The formal remuneration policy will have to describe how it contributes to the corporate strategy, long-term interests and sustainability of the company.
+The formal remuneration policy has to describe how it contributes to the corporate strategy, long-term interests and sustainability of the company.
 It will have to contain the following elements: